Rewriting Modulo Traced Comonoid Structure: Monoidal theories and hypergraphs

 \begin{exa} We define the hypergraph \(F\) as follows:

-Much like regular graphs, it is easier to comprehend hypergraphs graphically.
-Vertices are drawn as black dots and hyperedges as boxes.
-Tentacles from edges to vertices identify the (ordered) sources and targets.
+Much like regular graphs, it is easier to comprehend hypergraphs graphically. nodes are drawn as black dots and hyperedges as boxes.
+Tentacles from edges to nodes identify the (ordered) sources and targets.
 The hypergraph \(F\) is drawn as follows:

-Note that the vertices themselves do not have any notion of ordering or directionality. \end{exa}
+Note that the nodes themselves do not have any notion of ordering or directionality. \end{exa}

 The graphical notation for hypergraphs already looks very similar to that of string diagrams.
 However, the boxes are lacking labels for generators in a signature; to remedy this we shall translate signatures themselves into hypergraphs.